WHO seeking $675M US to respond to growing coronavirus outbreak | CBC News

 - B.C. reports a 2nd presumptive case of coronavirus.
 Woman in her 50s had been in contact with family members who had been in Hubei province, health officials say.

-- Public Health Agency of Canada says risk to Canadians from coronavirus low.
+- Public Health Agency of Canada says risk in Canada from coronavirus low.

 The World Health Organization is launching a major campaign to respond to the coronavirus outbreak, saying $675 million US is needed to help countries around the world prepare for and deal with the virus.